 But there’s another way to look at the housing market.
-Rentals.
-And the renting statistics tell a fascinating story.
+Rentals, and Adelaide rental properties statistics tell a fascinating story.

-Rental properties in Adelaide through Salvan have grown on average 3.7%, with Campbelltown exceeding 8%.
-While property prices from real estate sales remaining static, the demand for Adelaide rental properties has grown.
+Rental properties through Salvan have grown on average 3.7%, with Campbelltown exceeding 8%.
+While property prices from real estate sales remaining static, the demand for rental properties in Adelaide has grown.
 Basically there is not enough rental properties for rent in Adelaide to satisfy the market demand.

 In Melbourne, while house prices fall, rental vacancy rates are falling.
 It’s easy to find a tenant and rents are rising.
 The demand for housing in Melbourne is strong, so the falling property prices in Melbourne may slow soon.